runtypes/runtypes/README.md

 ## Optional values

-Funtypes can be used to represent a variable that may be null or undefined as well as representing keys within records that may or may not be present.
+Runtypes can be used to represent a variable that may be null or undefined as well as representing keys within records that may or may not be present.